 She regularly assists her clients through the complex development assessment process, including overseeing the preparation of project applications and environmental assessments.

-Her expertise provides effective conduct comprehensive due diligence across a wide range of industries from mining, petroleum, transport infrastructure and electricity generators through to caravan parks, golf courses and large residential developments.
+Her expertise provides effective conduct of comprehensive due diligence across a wide range of industries from mining, petroleum, transport infrastructure and electricity generators through to caravan parks, golf courses and large residential developments.

 Recognised as a leading mining lawyer in NSW with a detailed understanding of the Mining Act and associated policies, Kate advises clients on both legal and commercial issues having gained hands on experience working in various approval roles at mine sites across the Hunter.